Racing car movies: 10 unmissable titles for those who love cars and engines

 A lap on the track, like a real Formula 1 driver

-And what if instead of a “simple” tour of the racetrack, the gift was the opportunity of a lap on the track like a real Formula 1 driver ?
+What if instead of a “simple” tour of the racetrack, the gift was the opportunity to drive around the track like a real Formula 1 driver ?
 In Monza even this dream can become reality.
 The Temple of Speed, in fact, has in its offer the Driving Experiences , curated by Puresport .
-They are called Hot Laps , and they are truly “hot” laps of the track, because they allow you to experience all the emotions and adrenaline of an authentic single-seater that whizzes to the max.
+They are called Hot Laps , and they are truly “hot” laps, because they allow you to experience all the emotions and adrenaline of an authentic single-seater racing at full speed.

 Driving Experience on the track of the Temple of Speed